RAF Bardney and Bomber Command

 On the 16/17 September Bomber Command's operations were in support of British and American airborne forces at Arnhem and Nijmegen, which was part of an operation known as Market Garden.
 The Operation ultimately failed due to the Allies overextending themselves and with stiffer resistance than anticipated being met, any chance of the war being over by Christmas had now evaporated.

-Harris had no problem with providing this kind of support and remained ready to respond as required, but this only committed a small part of his now considerable force; so what was the best way now to employ Bomber Command and make the best use of this valuable resource ? |
+Harris had no problem with providing this kind of support and remained ready to respond as required, but this only committed a small part of his now considerable force, so what was the best way now to employ Bomber Command and make the best use of this valuable resource? |

-During this time Bomber Command's strength continued to grow, bombing aids improved and electronic measures were further implemented to outwit the Germans, even cloud cover now failed to protect their cities.
-The Luftwaffe night fighter force was in decline and bomber casualties were reducing, the scene was set that was to led to the ultimate victory.
 Bomber Command ranged far and wide to targets that included Brunswick, Nuremberg, the Ruhr, Darmstadt, Bremerhaven, Bonn, Freiburg, Heilbronn and Ulm.
-Crews flew by day and night, their log books showing attacks on a variety of targets which encompassed gun batteries in France, the Dortmund Ems Canal, obscure German rail yards and even the Tirpitz which was ultimately sunk in a Norwegian Fjord.
-The extent of the raids can be seen in that 46% of the total tonnage of bombs dropped by the Command would be in last nine months of the war.
+Crews flew by day and night, their logbooks showing attacks on a variety of targets which encompassed gun batteries in France, the Dortmund Ems Canal, obscure German rail yards and even the Tirpitz, which was ultimately sunk in a Norwegian Fjord.
+The extent of the raids can be seen in that 46% of the total tonnage of bombs dropped by the Command would be in the last nine months of the war.

-During this time Bomber Command's strength continued to grow, bombing aids improved and electronic measures were further implemented to outwit the Germans, even cloud cover now failed to protect their cities.
-The Luftwaffe night fighter force was in decline and bomber casualties were reducing, the scene was set that was to led to the ultimate victory.
 Bomber Command ranged far and wide to targets that included Brunswick, Nuremberg, the Ruhr, Darmstadt, Bremerhaven, Bonn, Freiburg, Heilbronn and Ulm.
-Crews flew by day and night, their log books showing attacks on a variety of targets which encompassed gun batteries in France, the Dortmund Ems Canal, obscure German rail yards and even the Tirpitz which was ultimately sunk in a Norwegian Fjord.
-The extent of the raids can be seen in that 46% of the total tonnage of bombs dropped by the Command would be in last nine months of the war.
+Crews flew by day and night, their logbooks showing attacks on a variety of targets which encompassed gun batteries in France, the Dortmund Ems Canal, obscure German rail yards and even the Tirpitz, which was ultimately sunk in a Norwegian Fjord.
+The extent of the raids can be seen in that 46% of the total tonnage of bombs dropped by the Command would be in the last nine months of the war.

 Tallboy Operations